Everything You Need to Know About Becoming a Midwife in NZ

 Australian and New Zealander nurses and midwives are highly valued overseas.
 Whether you want to work for the NHS in the UK or study further at the American College of nurse-midwives, there are heaps of travel opportunities for a qualified midwife.

 A midwifery student can choose to continue to study and specialise in a variety of areas.
-Women’s health, postnatal care, perinatal care and mental health care are just some of the areas you can choose to specialise in.
+These are some common career pathways for midwives wanting to specialise in an area:

 Health professionals can always choose to undertake a different qualification.
 Some midwives may choose to become obstetricians, or move away from health careers and move into something more niche.